75-77 Derby Road

 Born in the Plough Inn, Covenham, Margaret moved to Nottingham in the swinging sixties.
 Margaret can still beat the computer keyboard with her touch typing speeds (whilst simultaneously holding a conversation) and is the only person in the world still doing Pitman shorthand and double entry book-keeping. (so all that time at Clarendon College wasn't wasted).

 Whilst Peter is the newest member of the Windblowers team he is by no means the least experienced.
-Graduating from Newark and Sherwood College with a Diploma in Woodwind Instrument Making & Repairing in 1981 Peter has since had over 20 years retail experience, (19 years of which were with the London based firm of T.W.
+Graduating from Newark and Sherwood College with a Diploma in Woodwind Instrument Making & Repairing in 1981 Peter has since had over 34 years retail experience, (19 years of which were with the London based firm of T.W.
 Howarth & Co.
 Ltd managing their single reed department).

 Principally an oboist (well that's the instrument he says he can play to a reasonable standard!)
 Peter also dabbles on other woodwind, freely admitting that he is more of a "jack of all trades" rather than a master on any!

 Outside of work Peter is involved with Newark Athletic Club and is a very keen photographer.
+He is married to Sue, has two sons and a grand-daughter, Lottie.

 Sarah started her musical career at George Spencer School, and aged 14 gained a place in the Youth Orchestra.
 She also began her long association with musical societies, playing in orchestras under the guidance of her trumpet teacher, Malcolm Nabarro.

-Sarah joined Windblowers as Brass Specialist and Sheet Music Buyer - just over 20 years ago!
-Still playing in many shows and concerts in the East Midlands, Sarah is also a well-known orchestral fixer and she plays with NPO and NSO.
+Sarah joined Windblowers as Brass Specialist and Sheet Music Buyer in 1984.
+Still playing in many shows and concerts in the East Midlands, Sarah is also a well-known orchestral fixer and a member of Nottingham Symphonic Wind Orchestra.

 Nick's greatest musical achievement to date is to accompany Lesley Garrett and 2,000 singers at Nottingham Ice Arena.

-© Windblowers 2007-2008.
+© Windblowers 2007-2019.
 Website by Pocketsite Design.
 All rights reserved.